Butterfly spreads are multi-leg option strategies that use four or more contracts. This chapter covers two related strategies:

 If ABC’s market price falls to $40 or below

-At $40, the long 40 call is “at the money,” and the other contracts are “out of the money” with no intrinsic value.
-If ABC’s market price falls below $40, all contracts are “out of the money.”
-Regardless of the scenario, all contracts will assumptively expire worthless.
-The investor’s initial debit of $400 represents their overall loss.
+At $40, the long 40 call is at the money, and the other options are out of the money, so there’s no intrinsic value.
+If ABC falls below $40, all options are out of the money.
+In either case, the options expire worthless, and the investor loses the initial $400 debit.

 If ABC’s market price rises to $50